Version 26.1 now available! Updated for 2026!

 More Precise - Runs the algorithm for more iterations in an attempt to find a more precise solution.
 Best for newer/faster computers.
 Note that it is not worth the time or computing power to search for solutions to a very high precision given the inherent uncertainty in projecting finances many years into the future.

-The advanced optimizers try a variety of inputs (dependent on the optimizer) in an attempt to maximize or minimize Net Estate Value or Account Balances (according to your selection) in the Final Year.
+Unlike the basic Optimizer, the Advanced Optimizers allow you to set RRSP contribution strategies, retirement fund withdrawal strategies and what you are optimizing (Net Estate Value or Account Balances).
+It may be necessary to run multiple optimizers to achieve your desired result.
+The optimizers try a variety of inputs (dependent on the optimizer) in an attempt to maximize or minimize Net Estate Value or Total of Account Balances (depending on your selection) in the Final Year.
 Due to the almost infinite number of input combinations, it is impossible to test each one.
 The optimizers work by finding promising inputs and then refining those inputs until a solution is found.
-This will be a good solution but may or may not be the best overall solution.
 Through experimentation and manual tweaking of inputs you will find what works best for your situation.
-To run an optimizer, select it from the drop down menu and click Go.
-Use the X button to stop an optimization while in progress.

-Optimize Pension Ages: tries different CPP/QPP and OAS starting ages in an attempt to maximize Net Estate Value or Account Balances in the Final Year.
+Optimize Pension Ages: tries different CPP and OAS starting ages in an attempt to maximize Net Estate Value or Total of Account Balances in the Final Year.

-Optimize Contributions: tries different suggested RRSP contributions in an attempt to maximize Net Estate Value or Account Balances in the Final Year.
+Optimize Contributions: tries different suggested RRSP contributions in an attempt to maximize Net Estate Value or Total of Account Balances in the Final Year.

-Optimize Withdrawals: tries different suggested retirement fund withdrawals in an attempt to maximize Net Estate Value or Account Balances in the Final Year.
-Retirement funds include RRSP, RRIFs and LIFs as applicable.
+Optimize Withdrawals: tries different suggested retirement fund withdrawals in an attempt to maximize Net Estate Value or Total of Account Balances in the Final Year.
+Retirement funds include RRSP/RRIFs and LIRA/LIFs as applicable.

 Optimize Contributions & Withdrawals: combines the Optimize Contributions and Optimize Withdrawals optimizers.